stephenverderame/cpp_book/src/oop/inheritance.md

  ## Default Arguments

  Default arguments of methods are determined by the static type of the context object.
-To avoid problems, do not override the default arguments present in virtual functions of the base class.
+To avoid problems, do not override the default arguments of virtual functions.

  ```C++
 class Logger {
 public: